shreshtab/llm-hol-cml/README.md

 >**4l.** Work through the notebook by running each cell. **Note**: Make sure to change the _subdomain_ in step 4.4 to something unique.
 When you are finished come back to the _Applications_ page and interact with the app you just deployed.
 ![LLM App Notebook](./assets/Change_Subdomain.png)

 :pencil2: CML provides a rich API to programatically leverage its various functionality.
-This can be very useful to use in production systems.
+This can be great to use in production systems.

 <!-- ## 5.
 Switch Vector DB to Chroma DB